roger-lau/sonatype-scan/pypi/README.md

-# Sonatype Nexus Lifecycle — Maven Project
+# Sonatype Nexus Lifecycle - PyPi Project

-### Download Maven project packages
+### Download .Net Framework project packages
 ```
 Requirement:
-1. Must use Maven as package manager in the project
+1. Must use PyPi as package manager in the project
-2. Must have Maven build tool installed
+2. Must have PIP build tool installed
-3. Must have Java JDK 1.8 installed (for CLI only)
+2. Must have Java JDK 1.8 installed (for CLI scan only)
 ```
 1. [Download this git repository](https://github.com/roger-lau/sonatype-scan/archive/master.zip)
-2. Copy the `pom.xml` of your project into this folder
+2. Copy the `requirements.txt` of your project into this folder
+3. In CLI, navigate to `packages` folder
-3. Run `mvn install`
+3. Run `pip download -r ../requirements.txt`
-5. Run `java -jar ../nexus-iq-cli.jar -i [application id] -s [server URL] -a [username:password] .`
+4. Packages are downloaded into `packages` folder

 ### Perform the scan